hurlybird/Duck/README.md

 ## License

-The Duck source is distributed under the [MIT License](LICENSE).
-The packages under the 'ThirdParty' directory are distributed according to their respective licenses, but are similarly unrestrictive.
+The Duck source is free software distributed under the [MIT License](LICENSE).
+The packages in the 'ThirdParty' directory are distributed according to their respective licenses, but are similarly unrestrictive.

 ## Major Features